UVStyle-Net: Unsupervised Few-shot Learning of 3D Style Similarity Measure for B-Reps: Introduction

 While existing methods use hand-crafted features \cite{Lun2015, Liu2015} or crowd-sourcing \cite{Lim2016, Pan2017, Polania2020, Pan2019} to pre-define and measure geometric style, we propose a user-defined few-shot style metric learning method that leverages the range of style signals available in the activations of a pre-trained 3D object encoder through second order statistics (Gram matrices).
 The relative importance of each layer's Gram matrix is then learnt through selection of just a few examples of what style means to an end user (see \autoref{fig:overview}).

 Despite the abundant use of B-Reps in industrial settings, there is a fundamental lack of publicly available B-Rep data for training machine learning models --- in particular, there are no existing B-Rep datasets that include a reliable ground truth for style.
-To overcome this challenge, we provide an adaptation to SolidMNIST \cite{Jayaraman2020}, which improves the style consistency within font classes for the evaluation test set.
+To overcome this challenge, we provide an adaptation to SolidLetters \cite{Jayaraman2020}, which improves the style consistency within font classes for the evaluation test set.
 The font classes, however, still provide only a weak label for style (see \autoref{fig:viaoda_libre_egs}), and as such we propose an unsupervised method and use the font labels purely for quantitative evaluation to justify design choices of our method.
-For comparison against existing SOTA on real-world data we also provide evaluation with the unlabeled ABC dataset \cite{KochBerlinskoch} and a manually labeled subset of it.
+For comparison against existing SOTA on real-world data we also provide evaluation with the unlabeled ABC dataset \cite{KochBerlinskoch} of CAD models and a manually labeled subset of it.

-The main contributions of this work are as follows: \begin{itemize} \item We demonstrate that the second order statistics (Gram matrix) approach used in 2D image style literature can be generalized to (B-Rep) 3D shapes \item We introduce a general few-shot learning method for capturing a subjective end-user's definition of 3D style and demonstrate its effectiveness on B-Reps \item We show quantitative efficiency and performance advantages of using UVStyle-Net architecture with B-Reps over similar approaches on meshes and point clouds using a new synthetic public dataset (SolidMNIST) and a small subset of ABC labeled for style \item We verify our method on the ABC dataset with no style or content labels for pre-training, and demonstrate the effectiveness of our few-shot learning process to capture subjective user-defined style similarity measures \end{itemize}
+The main contributions of this work are as follows: \begin{itemize} \item We demonstrate that the second order statistics (Gram matrix) approach used in 2D image style literature can be generalised to (B-Rep) 3D shapes \item We introduce a general few-shot learning method for capturing a subjective end-user's definition of 3D style and demonstrate its effectiveness on B-Reps \item We show quantitative efficiency and performance advantages of using UVStyle-Net architecture with B-Reps over similar approaches on meshes and point clouds using a new synthetic public dataset (SolidLetters) and a small subset of ABC labeled for style \item We verify our method on the ABC dataset with no style or content labels for pre-training, and demonstrate the effectiveness of our few-shot learning process to capture subjective user-defined style similarity measures \end{itemize}

-In summary, we introduce a geometric style similarity measure for 3D solids that may be used in completely unlabeled settings for arbitrary object classes, with user subjectivity handled by few-shot learning given only a very small number of examples.
-While our method is adaptable for all 3D input types, we demonstrate the benefits of our approach with B-Reps (over meshes and point clouds) both quantitatively and qualitatively.
+In summary, we introduce a geometric style similarity measure for 3D solids that may be used in completely unlabeled settings for arbitrary object classes, with user subjectivity handled by few-shot learning given only a few examples.
+While our method is adaptable for all 3D input types, we demonstrate the benefits of our approach with B-Reps both quantitatively and qualitatively.